isomerpages/cris-precise/_bio/Board Oversight Committee/Dr Goh Khean Teik.md

 <div class="isomer-image-wrapper">
 <img style="width: 50%;" height="auto" width="100%" alt="Dr Goh Khean Teik" src="/images/Bio/Board Oversight Committee/Dr_Goh_Khean_Teik_600x400.jpg">
 </div>
-<p><strong>Dr Goh Khean Teik</strong> assumed the role Director, Hospital
+<p><strong>Dr Goh Khean Teik</strong> assumed the role of Group Director,
-Services Division, Ministry of Health Singapore (MOH) in January 2023.
+Hospital Services Group, Ministry of Health Singapore (MOH) in September 2025.
+Prior to this appointment, he was the Director of the Hospital Services Division.
 The division is tasked with oversight of clinical services and polices in acute and community hospitals, capacity planning and management, and strategic hospital services sector development, which also includes translating research such as genomics to clinical service.&nbsp;</p>
 <p></p>
 <p>He was previously Director, Manpower Standards &amp; Development, in MOH.
 In this post, he was in charge of ensuring the practise standards of healthcare